Government Free Phone

 You can apply for the SNAP benefit at mass.gov/how-to/apply-for-snap-benefits-food-stamps.

-What Basic Documents are Required to Get the Food Stamps Benefit?
+Basic Documents Required to Receive Food Stamp Benefits

 In case you are in the process of applying for Food Stamps, you will be required to collect and provide certain documents that will verify your eligibility and other provided information.
 The required documents include: